 The present distinction between direct and indirect agriculture is dispensed with.
 Instead, the lending to the agriculture sector has been re-defined to include:

 - Farm Credit (which will include short-term crop loans and medium/long-term credit to farmers);

-- Farm Credit Loan to corporate farmer, farmer producer organization, Partnership forms, Cooperative societies;
+- Farm Credit Loan to the corporate farmer, farmer producer organization, Partnership firms, Cooperative societies;

 - Agriculture Infrastructure; and

 - Ancillary Activities.

 i.
 Farm Credit Loans to individual farmers, SHG, JLG, and Proprietorship firms of farmers directly engaged in Agriculture and Allied Activities.
 This will include: